semanticarts/gist/docs/AddressGuidance.md

 Below are some examples we recommend for consideration.
 (The instance IRIs should use the appropriate domain namespace, not _gist_'s or _example_'s.)
 But ultimately, the classes and instances must suit the user's particular context.

-In addition to the three classes provided within gistCore, we encourage you to consider adding ex:PrecedenceType to your domain ontology.
+In addition to the three classes provided within gistCore, we encourage adding ex:PrecedenceType to the domain ontology.
 In our experience, the combination of these four categories should cover most addresses.

 #### gist:PhysicalAddressType